angeloocana/angeloocana/src/pages/blog/static-site/gatsby-i18n.en.md

   video: ...
 ---

-Learn how to create a modern i18n (multi language) web site or blog using javascript, react and graphql.
+Learn how to create a modern i18n (multi-language) website or blog using javascript, react and GraphQl.
 It'll be easy, you are going to love Gatsby.

 - [First: Why Gatsby?](#first-why-gatsby)
 - [Second: Why i18n?](#second-why-i18n)